otrego/go-type1/README.md

 \end{center}
 ```

-Here are the full set of symbols supported by Gnos:

 ![Gnos Example](gnos-example.png)

+Here's a demo of all the symbols supported by Gnos:

 ```latex
 {